 Information collected nationally in a consistent way is essential to support public and Parliamentary accountability.
 The results are used by NHS England and the Department of Health for performance assessment, improvement and regulatory purposes.

-The NHS Trust Development Authority will use the results to inform quality and governance activities as part of its oversight model for NHS trusts.
+The NHS Trust Development Authority is now part of NHS Improvement, which will use the results to inform quality and governance activities as part of its Oversight Model for NHS trusts.